francis-tg/francis-tg/README.md

-- 👋 Hi, I’m @francis-tg
+- 👋 Hi, I’m @CISCO_DEV
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning reactjs and react native
-- 💕 I love vuejs, nodejs
+- 💕 I love vuejs, nodejs,reactjs
 - 💞️ I’m looking to collaborate on google
-- 📫 How to reach me francisalaphia5@gmail0com, +22898852436
+- 📫 How to reach me francisalaphia5@gmail.com, +22898852436

 <!---
 francis-tg/francis-tg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.